-Thematic Reports -138th session, UN Human Rights Committee
+Thematic Reports on SGBV - UN Human Rights Committee Periodic Review of States 138th Session

 To advocate for inclusive and equal policies aimed at eliminating Sexual and Gender-Based Violence globally, SAHR submitted written contributions for the States parties under review for the 138th session of the Human Rights Committee.